rchernanko/go-football-project/README.md

 - The `go build` command also created a `go.sum` file (which keeps track of the exact dependency versions I now have)
 - `go build` also created the `go-football-project` binary which I can execute via a `./go-football-project`.
 This runs the entry point in the application, the main function within the main package.
+- Can also jus ru a ```go run main.go```.
+This will compile everything, get it all running but will not save a binary executable to disk

 ### Tutorial followed: